 Iran is not a hotbed of religious extremism.
 That stereotype is just wrong because most Iranians are not even that religious!

-This is one of the biggest myths about Iranians (and other Middle East countries for that matter) is that the people are anti-American.
+One of the biggest myths about Iranians (and other Middle East countries for that matter) is that the people are anti-American.
 Iranians are mostly eager to show Americans and other westerners their country.

 Their issues are with American policies, not American people.

 Is Iran safe for tourists?

 If you aren’t open to changing your mind about the the things you see on TV, then Iran is probably not for you.
 But if you have an open mind and visit Iran as someone who is genuinely interested in learning about the people and the country, then you’re going to get the surprise of your life.

 From your experience with immigration at the airport to the people at the restaurants, shops, and hotels, I have no doubt that you’ll feel welcome in Iran.
 Iranians are not only some of the friendliest people I’ve ever met, but most people don’t realize that they are also some of the most highly educated.